Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Mode

 The mode is the value that appears most frequently in a dataset.
 A dataset may have one mode (unimodal), more than one mode (bimodal or multimodal), or no mode at all if all values occur with the same frequency.
-The mode is particularly useful for categorical data where we wish to know which is the most common category.
+The mode is useful for identifying the most common value in a dataset, but it may not always provide a clear representation of the center, especially in continuous data.

 Recommended video: